Securing Infrastructure Access at Scale in Large Enterprises

 Preset roles

-Teleport provides several pre-defined roles out-of-the-box:
+Teleport provides several preset roles:

 editorAllows editing of cluster configuration settings.